advance100/doc_webpack/what-is-webpack.md

 **webpack** is a **module bundler**.

-This means webpack takes modules with dependencies and emit static assets representing that modules.
+webpack takes modules with dependencies and generates static assets representing those modules.

 ![modules with dependencies ---webpack---> static assets](http://webpack.github.io/assets/what-is-webpack.png)

 ## Why another module bundler?

 Existing module bundlers are not well suited for big projects (big single page application).
-The most pressing reason for developing another module bundler was [[Code Splitting]].
-Another one was that other static assets should fit seamless in the modularization.
+The most pressing reason for developing another module bundler was [[Code Splitting]] and that static assets should fit seamlessly together through modularization.

-I tried to extend existing module bundlers, but it wasn't possible to archive all goals.
+I tried to extend existing module bundlers, but it wasn't possible to achieve all goals.

 ## Goals

-* Split the dependency tree into chunks, that are loaded on demand
+* Split the dependency tree into chunks loaded on demand
 * Keep initial loading time low
 * Every static asset should be able to be a module
 * Ability to integrate 3rd-party libraries as modules